kojiishi/east_asian_spacing/README.md

-The "`--diff`" option is more efficient than doing all these, especially for large fonts, because it skips creating TTX of tables if they are binary-equal.
+The "`--diff`" option is more efficient than doing all these, especially for large fonts, because it skips creating TTX of tables when they are binary-equal.

 To create diff files for all fonts you bulit, you can pipe the output as below:
 ```sh
 % east-asian-spacing -p *.otf | east-asian-spacing dump -o build/diff -
 ```
-The "`-p`" option prints the font paths to `stdout` in the tab-separated-values format.
+The "`-p`" option prints the input and output font paths to `stdout` in the tab-separated-values format.
 The `dump` sub-command with the "`-`" argument reads this list from `stdin`, and creates their text dump and diff files in the `build/diff` directory.